Korean, Edit

 Function 3.
 Constituting the protective sheath of nerves

-○ Cholesterol is abundant in egg yolks, liver, squid, etc., and it’s advisable to consume less than 300 mg per day
+○ Cholesterol is abundant in animal-based foods such as egg yolks, liver, and squid, and it is recommended to consume no more than 300 mg per day.

 ⑤ Sex hormones (estradiol, androgen)